Get a free estimate

 Our mosquito treatment for yards and gardens is a top-rated spray service.
 Our professionals can perform a thorough, in-depth inspection of your yard.
 We’ll identify where mosquitoes live and where they breed.
 We’ll also use a specialized misting system to repel mosquitoes from your yard monthly, between the peak seasons of April and September.

 Whether you’ve got a graduation or wedding ceremony coming up or merely want to relax in the yard with a good book, American Pest can help you with effective mosquito control.
-Our professionals have performed mosquito eradication services in the Halfway, Washington County, Maryland area for almost a century.
+Our professionals have performed mosquito eradication services in the Lexington Park, St. Mary's County, Maryland area for almost a century.

 Simultaneously, American Pest will help hunt down breeding areas.
 We’ll treat these and any ideal pest resting places to ensure that your yard stays mosquito free throughout the season.

-Around 150 mosquitoes commonly live in the United States – a handful of which can be found in Halfway, MD.
+Around 150 mosquitoes commonly live in the United States – a handful of which can be found in Lexington Park, MD.
 Like all mosquitoes, the ones taking over your yard feed on blood and typically leave nasty bites that are swollen and itchy.

 Most mosquitoes can spread diseases.
 Many of the more dangerous illnesses passed by mosquitoes include Zika, Malaria, Dengue and Yellow Fever.
 Mosquito bites on dogs can cause heartworm.
 Fortunately, most of Maryland’s mosquitoes aren’t likely to pass on diseases and merely serve up irritating bites.
 You can’t take that chance as the climate gets warmer, though.
 It is wise to seek a mosquito treatment for your yard from American Pest’s mosquito control services.